w8tcha/bootbox/README.md

 # Bootbox - Bootstrap powered alert, confirm and flexible dialog boxes

+FORKED Version using Vanilla Javascript instead of jQuery

 Please see http://bootboxjs.com for full usage instructions, or head over to http://paynedigital.com/bootbox for the original writeup about the project.